mrmxf/fohuw/documentation/content/doc-partials/fo-include.md

 date:  2025-02-25

 summary: |
-  fohuw-include will insert the includeSummary of a page or the markdownified page.
+  tool/include will insert the includeSummary of a page or the markdownified page.
 ---

 ## t = "include"